Perhaps one of the saddest sights in life is not the view of a lost love or even the loss of yourself, but the actual finding of yourself.

 Things that had been lost in the beginning of the year are miraculously found, including some students finding themselves.

 The ones that leave will shed some tears.
-Those ones, you know, that have already found themselves.
+Those ones, you know, have already found themselves.
 Their lockers become empty, and their hearts become full.

 Younger students don’t understand why the elders are sad, they only see play and time away from lagging in jail.